 A paralegal is a specially trained professional who aids attorneys in the delivery of quality legal services.
+Paralegals may not provide legal services directly to the public, except as permitted by law.
 Employed by law firms, corporations, financial institutions and government agencies, paralegals work under the supervision of attorneys and may be responsible for preparing pleadings, interviewing clients, researching legal problems, drafting documents and assisting attorneys at trial.